Can I get fibre in my area?

 There are also a number of smaller fibre providers with their own networks such as Hyperoptic, Gigaclear, Wightfibre or KCOM.

-The majority of broadband providers such as BT, EE, Plusnet, Sky and Vodafone use the Openreach network providing average download speeds in the 57-67Mb range and upto 1Gb (1000Mb) on BT full fibre broadband.
+The majority of broadband providers such as BT, EE, Plusnet, Sky and Vodafone use the Openreach network providing average download speeds in the 57-67Mb range and up to 1Gb (1000Mb) on BT full-fibre broadband.

 Virgin Media offers download speeds ranging from 50Mb to 1Gb.